 In a way, it all sounds pretty easy: place a few props here, some there, let SJ loose on the obstacle course, sit back and watch the cash roll in, right?
 Not quite.
 This guy is far from the sharpest tool in the shed, and as such, ensuring that he makes it through in one piece is going to be quite the challenge; fortunately for the two of you, he’s gifted with infinite lives, so failure is but a minor setback.
 A shame real stunt actors don’t have that luxury.

 The game follows him through several phases of filming stunts in the movie, from tryouts at the sound stage warehouse to full-blown movie sets in the Jungle, in Space, and many more.

-Even though Kermdinger Studios have been working on the game for a while now, it’s currently only 60% done and in alpha stage of development.
-Enter crowd funding.
+Even though Kermdinger Studios has been working on the game for a while now, it’s currently only 60% done and in alpha stage of development.
+Enter crowdfunding.
 Kickstarter, in this case.
-With 27 days on the clock and $2,195 of $55,000 pledge, the campaign has ways to go, but also plenty of time left.
+With 27 days on the clock and $2,195 of the $55,000 pledge, the campaign has ways to go, but also plenty of time left.
 That wouldn’t mean a damn thing if the project page wasn’t chock-full of information, however… fortunately, it is.

 Before development is wrapped up and Stunt Runner is released, they’re looking to add more movie sets, additional items, and obstacles (read: death traps), along with a way for people to easily share and access user-made content.
 Oh and polish, of course.
 SJ was once a great stunt actor, after all, so it wouldn’t do for him to be seen in something that resembles a B-movie, now would it?
 It also seems he’s a big fan of this Steam thing, so much in fact, that he’s created a fan page on something called Greenlight.
 I know: actors, right?
 Won’t be long before his ego gets so big that he’ll forget who’s in charge!